JacksonHQK/IntelliHQ/AWS/AmazonWebServices.md

 - Using Quick Cluster Configuration Overview: to quickly create a cluster, open the [Amzon EMR console](https://console.aws.amazon.com/elasticmapreduce/), then click on **Create Cluster** to open **Create Cluster - Quick Options** page.
   - General Configuration
     - Cluster name
-      - Logging
-      - S3 folder
+      - Logging: Enable/Disable Amazon EMR writes detailed log data.
+      - S3 folder: Specify a S3 bucket to store the log.
     - Launch mode
+      - Cluster: Amazon EMR will launch a cluster with applications from "Software Configuration".
+      - Step execution: Steps which specify the included applications will be added.
+The cluster will be automatically terminated after all of the steps complete.

   - Software Configuration
-    - Release
-    - Applications
+    - Release: Specify the software and Amazon EMR platform components to install on the cluster.
+Normally, the latest release is chosen.
+    - Applications: Specify the applications to install on the cluster.
-    - Use AWS Glue Data Catalog for table metadata: [link](https://docs.aws.amazon.com/emr/latest/ReleaseGuide/emr-spark-glue.html)
+    - Use AWS Glue Data Catalog for table metadata: Use the AWS Glue Data Catalog to provide an external Hive metastore for Hive.
+More information about AWS GLue Data Catalog could be found in this [link](https://docs.aws.amazon.com/emr/latest/ReleaseGuide/emr-spark-glue.html).

   - Hardware Configuration
-    - Instance type
-    - Number of instances
+    - Instance type: Select the Amazon EC2 instance type that run in your cluster.
+Each type of instances is a combination of CPU, memory, storage and networking capacity.
+More information about Amazon EC2 Instance Types could be found in this [link](https://aws.amazon.com/ec2/instance-types/).
+    - Number of instances: Select number if instances.
+Each instance corresponds to a note in EMR cluster.
+Amazon will charge base on type and number of used instances.
+More information about Amazon EC2 Pricing could be found in this [link](https://aws.amazon.com/ec2/pricing/).

   - Security and access
     - EC2 key pair
     - Permissions